 The Swan River Trust is supported by the Department of Parks and Wildlife which has significant operational and management responsibilities within the Riverpark and Development Control Area as outlined under the Act.
-Parks and Wildlife has a key role in implementing the River Protection Strategy, along with other agencies, as well as supporting the Trust during the development of the strategy and supporting future reporting activities.
+Parks and Wildlife has a key role in implementing the River Protection Strategy and supporting future reporting activities.
 The duties of Parks and Wildlife are outlined in more detail below.